Rotary screw air compressors or twin-screw compressors as they are also known are some of the most popular mobile compressors available.

 - Advantages vs. Disadvantages of Rotary Air Compressors

 What is a Rotary Screw Air Compressor?

-Rotary screw air compressors or twin-screw compressors as they are also known are some of the most popular mobile compressors available.
-They are commonly used as a replacement for piston compressors and make up a large portion of the compressor market.
+Rotary screw air compressors are used as a replacement for piston compressors and make up a large portion of the compressor market.

 They are ideal for both mobile and standalone applications and can be found on vehicles and trailers as well as in production, industrial, and medical facilities where there is a need for very high-quality equipment.

 How Does a Rotary Screw Air Compressor Work?

 The rotary screw compressor process is fairly different from the reciprocating piston compressor.
 It works by generating the compression continuously at the rotary screw drive air end of the compressor.

 Air enters the unit at the inlet port of one of the two large screws rotating against one another, also known as the rotors or rotary screws.
 This air then moves down the length of the screws and compresses the air towards the outlet due to the air gaps in the rotors getting smaller and smaller.

 These rotary screws are machined with low tolerances to very highly accurate finished products through which the vanes on the rotary screws can be as low as a thousandth of an inch apart.

 These pressurized rotary screw air systems consist of many components that interconnect and work together to compress air.
 Atmospheric air is used to provide the end goal of compressed air however, oil can be a very important characteristic of a rotary compressor.